anubhuti2522/Covid-19/README.md

 # Covid-19
-Used Tableau to perform calculation for Data Visualization of Covid-19 in India.
+<h3>Used Tableau to perform calculation for Data Visualization of Covid-19 in India.

-For the data Visualization of Day Wise Drift of Covid-19 cases in India.Drag and drop the fields on the specified position to get the visualization.
+For the data Visualization of <b>Day Wise Drift</b> of Covid-19 cases in India.Drag and drop the fields on the specified position to get the visualization.
 Add "Date" to "pages" to show a drift in each day.
 The increase in the size of bubble shows the intensity with which the virus is spreading in that region. &nbsp;

 ![](https://github.com/anubhuti2522/Covid-19/blob/master/images/DaywiseDrift.png)
 &nbsp;